davidnet-net/design/static/Assets/Readme.md

-This folder will be the assets location for svelte-ui!
+This folder is the location for assets for svelte-ui!